corndel-ai/ai6_workshop-2/OPTIONAL_going_further.md

 1. **Explore any Spaces that use https://huggingface.co/Anwarkh1/Skin_Cancer-Image_Classification**
    - Open the URL https://huggingface.co/Anwarkh1/Skin_Cancer-Image_Classification and in the bottom right-hand corner, open a few HF Spaces that have built small MVP web apps using Gradio (usually) on this model.
 For instance: https://huggingface.co/spaces/billster45/skin_research
-   - Could this be a next step in taking your MVP further to demonstrate and discuss this web app with stakeholders using public images only?
+   - As described in Aptem module *"2.3 Exploring Public Models In More Depth"*, could this be a next step in taking your MVP further to demonstrate and discuss this web app with stakeholders using public images only?
    - Here is the documentation for Hugging Face Spaces: https://huggingface.co/docs/hub/en/spaces-overview

 2. **Create your own web app in minutes**